 - All Family Members

 Clark Beckley MSW, LCSW

 My professional experience in law enforcement and child welfare allows me to offer a unique perspective in supporting veterans, medical, public safety, child welfare personnel, and other professionals who are susceptible to experiencing personal, relational, and professional disruption due to post-traumatic stress, secondary traumatic stress, vicarious trauma, and compassion fatigue or burnout.
 As an adoptee, I am aware of the experience of birth parents, adoptive parents, and adoptees in processing the complex feelings and thoughts connected to the adoption experience.

 I’m blessed by the opportunity to support people who are brave enough to consider seeking therapy.
 My personal and professional experiences shaped my desire to support those who have recently been feeling stuck in some area of life, struggling with life transitions, and those who desire change and healing.
 In supporting people who are open to learning how they can be more active in altering their current chapter, I can best walk alongside them amidst their renewed strength, understanding, resilience, and hope.

 Client Services Manager & Therapist

-Mariah Donaldson, LCSW
+Mariah Carstens, LCSW

 I look forward to working with individuals who are open to growth, positive change, and confronting their struggles with strength and knowledge.
 I have experience working with children, adolescents, and adults in a variety of professional clinical settings.
 Through my professional and personal experience, I embraced the importance of building and nurturing meaningful and supportive relationships with clients in order to facilitate desired change.